yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 2. Specify the existing resource group **CloudShopRG** and set the **Instance Count to 2**.

-    > **Note**: The instance count is the initial number of servers deployed.
+    **Note**: The instance count is the initial number of servers deployed.
 The number can change based on the auto scale rules set in the ARM template.

-3. Agree to the terms, check **Pin to dashboard** and click **Purchase**.
+3. Check the **I agree to the terms and conditions state above** checkbox on the page and click **Purchase**.

 4. While the scale set is deploying, open the ARM template you just deployed by navigating to: <https://github.com/opsgility/cw-building-resilient-iaas-architecture-ss/blob/master/azure-deploy.json>.
-Review the auto scale settings in the autoscalewad resource to understand how the default auto scale settings are configured.
+Review the auto scale settings in the **autoscalewad** resource to understand how the default auto scale settings are configured.

 ### Summary

-In this exercise, you deployed resilient web servers behind a load balancer, and a SQL Always-On Availability Group for database resiliency.
+In this exercise, you deployed resilient web servers behind a load balancer, and a SQL Always-On Availability Group for database resiliency through an ARM template.

 ## Exercise 4: Configure SQL Server Managed Backup